Shooting Proud, Legal Gun Owners (with a Camera)

 What is your take on gun ownership and governmental control?

 I think legal gun owners almost never are the people committing gun crime.
 I think as long as you’re not a criminal and go through the legal steps to own a gun, you should be allowed to, and if you own one it doesn’t mean you’re a bad person who wants to kill people.
 When you buy guns in the States you have to provide a background check, but the guy in Colorado was clearly psychologically unsound and shouldn’t have been allowed to, so somewhere somebody fucked up.
 Legal gun owners are the last people in the world who are going to hurt somebody.
 There are even incidents where people carrying guns can save people.
-I was in Bosnia in the 90s and these people were victimized by the Yugoslav Army and they desperately needed guns to fight this incredibly overpowering force.
+I was in Bosnia in the 1990s and these people were victimised by the Yugoslav Army and they desperately needed guns to fight this incredibly overpowering force.
 Eventually they did, and saved themselves from a potential holocaust because the UN wasn’t doing shit.

 How has the reception to your book been in the gun community?